Lumi-supercomputer/lumi-userguide/docs/storage/lumio/advanced.md

 ```bash
 aws s3api put-bucket-acl --acl public-read --bucket <bucket_name>
 ```
-Would make the bucket but not the object readable for the world -> Only possible to list the objects but not download them.
+Would make the bucket but not the object readable for the world &rarr; Only possible to list the objects but not download them.
 The inverse situation where the bucket is not readable but the objects are is similar to a UNIX directory with only executable permissions and no read permissions.
 I.e files / object can be retrieved from the directory / bucket, but it's not possible to list the content.